xigxog/kubefox/docs/getting_started/tutorials/graphql.md

 Let’s check out the results.
 If we go to the dev-john VE and don't provide query parameters, there should not be a gender column.

 The reason is that we have not yet performed a release - we only published.
+So the released version is our original deployment - `graphql-main`.

 [http://localhost:8080/john/hasura/heroes](http://localhost:8080/john/hasura/heroes){:target="_blank"}